GPPS

 Be careful mail ordering Cannas.

-Here are a few links to information about canna virus and pests.
+Here is a links to information about canna virus and pests.

 www.cooltropicalplants.com/Canna-pests-and-diseases.html.

-Question: What is the name of the large water plant with the huge leaves?
-Image of: Yellow New button
+Question: What is the name of the water lily plant with the huge leaves?

 Reprinted in part, with permission of The Hudson Gardens Logo image for The Hudson Gardens.